My Saddest Post . . . Farewell to the Three Sisters Inn.

 B o n u s . . .

-In May of 2002 I and someone I used to know were walking down Kawabata-dori in Kyoto looking for a Korean barbeque place the proprietress of our inn had told us about.
+In May of 2002 Celia and I walked down Kawabata-dori in Kyoto looking for a Korean barbeque place the proprietress of our inn had told us about.
 We had just crossed Shi-jo — which, to our left, lead to the heart of the Gion District and to our right crossed over the Kamo River — and were walking down the sidewalk alongside side of the large, almost daunting, Minamiza Kabuki Theater when we looked up and saw a sort of blue-green light coming from the corner window of the top floor of a nondescript office building, which stood next to the kabuki theater.
 It looked like a bar.
 We walked on past and, sure enough, there was the restaurant we were looking for.
 We went in an were immediately disappointed: it was a huge, industrial-size, bright, cacophonous, jam-packed place.
 It was not the intimate little spot we were hoping to find.
 We walked right out again and back up in the direction from which we came.

 As we passed back in front of the office building we glanced at the sign showing the various businesses and their corresponding floors housed there.
 The bar we had spotted was called “Motown.”
 We decided to check it out.
 We rode the elevator up to the fourth, fifth?, floor and went it.
 There may have been one or two people at the bar.
 Otherwise, we were the only ones there.
 The bartender was young and greeted us warmly.
 The place interior was painted black, but not morosely so, more in a Gatsby-esque way.
 Some Motown song, I forget what, was playing.
 From the entrance you could see past the bar on your left and out the long, continuous window that faced west, looking out towards and across the Kamo River, and wrapped around the right side, giving you a view north, upriver, too.
 And just outside the side window, but not obstructing the river view, was the hipped and gabled tile roof of the Minamiza Theater.
 We decided to hang out there a while, have another drink, enjoy the view of Old Kyoto, watch the people below, have listen to The Temptations, Gladys Knight & the Pips, Smokey Robinson, and the like (you know, the way people do in Kyoto).